 Q. Will filing a roof damage insurance claim increase my premiums?

 At renewal, maybe.
 Damages caused due to bad weather do not generally make rates go up on you individually, as your negligence did not cause damages.
-However, if carriers in your area took significant losses that they were not predicting, they could raise rates next year to account for this increased risk in their new underwriting model.
+However, if carriers in your area took significant and unexpected losses, they could raise rates next year to account for this increased risk in their new underwriting model.

 Q. Should I file an insurance claim if the hail only caused cosmetic roof damage?